 Samsung Galaxy Tab S7 FE vs. iPad Air (2020): Physical appearance

 These two tablets look pretty different from one another.
-While the iPad Air is slightly slimmer — a key feature of the Air line — it is actually bigger, despite boasting a screen that's almost 2 inches smaller.
-Samsung packs a lot of screen into a smaller footprint, giving you a lot more viewing area for sketching, surfing websites, watching movies, and more.
-With that said, the Galaxy Tab S7 FE is actually significantly heavier than the iPad Air (2020) and a tad thicker, so if you're looking for something with maximum portability, this could be a deciding factor.
+While the iPad Air is slightly slimmer — a key feature of the Air line — it is bigger, despite boasting a screen almost 2 inches smaller.
+Samsung packs a lot of screen into a smaller footprint, giving you more viewing area for sketching, surfing websites, watching movies, and more.
+With that said, the Galaxy Tab S7 FE is significantly heavier than the iPad Air (2020) and a tad thicker, so if you're looking for something with maximum portability, this could be a deciding factor.

 Both have pretty high-resolution screens, but again, when it comes down to the specs, the Galaxy Tab S7 FE has the iPad Air (2020) beat with slightly higher figures.

 Speaking of which, both work with the brand's own specially designed covers and accessories for a laptop-like experience.
-The Galaxy works with the Book Cover Keyboard and the Apple with the Magic Keyboard and Smart Keyboard Folio or Smart Folio Covers.
+For example, the Galaxy works with the Book Cover Keyboard and the Apple with the Magic Keyboard and Smart Keyboard Folio or Smart Folio Covers.
 Keep in mind, however, that while both work with the respective styli technology — the Galaxy with the Samsung S Pen and the Apple with the Apple Pencil, the Galaxy Tab S7 FE comes with the S Pen in the box whereas with Apple, you have to buy the Pencil separately.
-This should be factored into the overall cost if you plan to use it for productivity purposes that will require or could benefit from a feature-rich stylus.
+This should be factored into the overall cost if you plan to use it for productivity purposes that require or could benefit from a feature-rich stylus.

 Samsung Galaxy Tab S7 FE vs. iPad Air (2020): Power and specs

-Connectivity-wise, both offer cellular connectivity options but the Wi-Fi + Cellular option of the iPad Air (2020) costs significantly more than the Wi-Fi-only version.
+Connectivity-wise, both offer cellular connectivity options, but the Wi-Fi + Cellular option of the iPad Air (2020) costs significantly more than the Wi-Fi-only version.
 The Galaxy Tab S7 FE, meanwhile, will presumably only come in one version with cellular connectivity (though with both, a carrier subscription is also required).
-What's more, the Tab S7 FE offers LTE and 5G whereas the older-model iPad includes LTE and 3G connectivity, though also Wi-Fi 6, which is an ultra-fast technology.
+What's more, the Tab S7 FE offers LTE and 5G, whereas the older-model iPad includes LTE and 3G connectivity, though also Wi-Fi 6, which is an ultra-fast technology.
 If you don't plan to use a cellular connection and can just hotspot to your phone or use a public Wi-Fi network while on the go, this won't matter, and the iPad Air (2020) without cellular connectivity might be the better-value purchase.
 But if you do want cellular connectivity, you may be better off going the Galaxy route.

 Both also offer Wi-Fi and Bluetooth 5.0 connectivity.
-But keep in mind that this version of the iPad Air does away with the 3.5mm headphone jack, which means you'll have to use wired headphones with a Lightning connector, get a Lightning-to-3.5mm adapter to plug in (this means you can't both charge the tablet and listen via headphones at the same time), or use wireless headphones.
+But keep in mind that this version of the iPad Air does away with the 3.5mm headphone jack, which means you'll have to use wired headphones with a Lightning connector, get a Lightning-to-3.5mm adapter to plug in (this means you can't charge the tablet and listen via headphones at the same time), or use wireless headphones.
 Wireless is the trend these days anyway.
 Nonetheless, sometimes it's nice to have the backup option of a 3.5mm headphone jack, and only the Galaxy Tab S7 FE has one between the two.

 Samsung Galaxy Tab S7 FE vs. iPad Air (2020): Other considerations before choosing